 Independent book publishers

-The Blue Nib are independent book publishers.
-We publishes poetry and literary fiction.
+The Blue Nib are an independent press who publish poetry and literary fiction.
 We accept unsolicited collections of poetry, short stories, novella or novels.
-We only accept work that is completed and edited to a high standard.
+We only accept work completed and edited to a high standard.

 We suggest that any writer, no matter where they intend to submit their work should consider using a professional editor to look over their manuscript.